laurentgeerolf/Practical_guide_reg_with_feature_interactions_and_breakpoints/README.md

 # Practical data analytics guide:  Finding explicit polynomial relations in problems with feature interactions and breakpoints

-The notebook to open is "Final.ipynb"
+The notebook to open is "Final.ipynb".

 The helper functions are located in the utils.py file

 ### **Problem statement:**